JannieI/canvas-workstation-V3/src/app/roadmap.md

 - In ViewOnly mode: cannot select a W, thus cannot see Comments per selected ...
 31.Add RouteGuard on 'Clarity Analytics', before going to web site ...
 32.Consider Zoom - can use scale(0.6) from CSS, but then need to properly understand layout of main page.
 Also, Google, etc already has a zoom, so what's the point.
 Remove from menu if not needed
+33.Add Tooltips to all - decide if CSS title is okay, as it looks different to Clarity tooltip for icons.

 **Data**